 Those may be dumb examples, but the point is God doesn’t narrow the tools he’s going to use for disciplining his children...it’s left very, very broad.

-Second answer to what is the discipline of the Lord?
+Second answer to what is the discipline of the Lord...

 It is corrective discipline that involves consequences for sin and foolishness. (vv.5-6)